The labour (or)deal: what's in it for L&D?

 In need of more information?

-You can find the governmental directions on the website of the Flemish government.
+You can find the governmental directions on the website of the Belgian Federal Government.

 Related content